imaris/imglib2-imaris-bridge/index.md

-# Imaris-Bridge
+# ImgLib2-Imaris-Bridge
 {:.no_toc}

-Imaris-Bridge provides arbitrarily large images that are shared between Imaris and Fiji/ImageJ2, without duplicating memory requirements.
+ImgLib2-Imaris-Bridge provides arbitrarily large images that are shared between Imaris and Fiji/ImageJ2, without duplicating memory requirements.
 We focus on big (larger-than-RAM) images, for which both Imaris and ImgLib2 provide sophisticated caching infrastructure.